 2. From “Let’s Teach Kids to Code” (by Mitch Resnick, Director of the Lifelong Kindergarten group at MIT Media Lab).

 There’s not much difference between the so-called digital natives and the rest of us.
 They are very fluent in gaming and using apps, but not in creating them.
 Their attitude to technology is overall very passive.
 They need to learn how to code to really be able to fully express themselves through technology and make use of all that is available.
-He compares technology to natural foreign language: kids at this point are fluent at reading it but not at writing.
+He compares technology to a natural foreign language: kids at this point are fluent at reading it but not at writing.
 He proposes we start teaching kids to code immediately to make a difference.
 Besides, coding will teach them not only this new “language” but a whole lot of content that can be expressed through it: just like the Content and Language Integrate Learning (CLIL) approach some of us use to teach English.

 3. From: ‘Want to Innovate?
 Become a ‘now-ist’ “ (by Joi Ito, Director of the MIT Media Lab)